hail-is/hail/README.md

   --jar JAR             Hail jar to use for Jupyter notebook.
   --zip ZIP             Hail zip to use for Jupyter notebook.
   --init INIT           Comma-separated list of init scripts to run.
+  --init_timeout INIT_TIMEOUT
+                        Flag to specify a timeout period for the initialization action
   --vep                 Configure the cluster to run VEP.
   --dry-run             Print gcloud dataproc command, but don't run it.```